 I was just a small child in those years when I had the good fortune to meet this great Jew, Reb Khaim Zak, in person, and I was too young to remember any of his great deeds and thoughts which I heard and saw.
 I do remember the great respect shown when his name was mentioned in my parent’s house and the honor bestowed on him even by those close to him at home.

 Zhager was divided into two classes of Jews.
-Those who belonged to the first class, and obviously the larger, were all the Talmudic scholars, distinguished scholars, pious and half-crazy adherents to the Musar religious movement, whose delusional acts in their Musar prayer houses would be discussed and laughed at.
+Those who belonged to the first class, and obviously the larger one, were all the Talmudic scholars, distinguished scholars, pious, and the half-crazy adherents to the Musar religious movement, whose delusional acts in their Musar prayer houses would be discussed and laughed at.
 The enlightened Jews belonged to the other class.
 They were also great Torah scholars, and although they were not wildly religious, they were still quite pious.
 But at the same time, they studied and read secular science and literature.
 Reb Khaim Zak belonged to this class.
-Although the first class of wild Musar adherents was so fanatic and reprimanded the Jews of the second class, no one allowed a fleck of dust to fall upon Reb Khaim Zak.
-“If Rabbi Zak said it, we must listen,” “If Reb Khaim Zak asked us to do something, we must obey.”
+Although the first class of wild Musar adherents was so fanatic and reprimanded the Jews of the second class, no one allowed a fleck of dust to fall upon Reb Khaim Zak: “If Rabbi Zak said it, we must listen”; “If Reb Khaim Zak asked us to do something, we must obey.”

 He did not make this impact on young and old, pious and enlightened through power or wealth but rather with his clever, sensible words, which rarely did not achieve their goal.
 This by itself shows the true greatness of Reb Khaim Zak in Torah, wisdom, and most of all, good deeds and communal relations in his town.